MinaMatta98/suckless-dwm-blue/README.md

 Prior to moving forward, execute the following script into your terminal of choice within the downloaded folder:
 <pre>chmod +x install-bg.sh && ./install-bg.sh</pre>
+To ensure that the script is executable, run the following command in your terminal emulator.
+<pre>chmox +x .dwm/autostart.sh</pre>

 A cat ~/.dwm/autostart.sh will reveal the following:
 <pre>